 Usually, with these short courses, there is some nominal cost involved to cover the use of facilities and materials.

-A lot of people overlook these popular sites below, but sometimes some gems of information that can get your genealogy project collated in a cohesive way can be found within them.
+A lot of people overlook the popular sites below, where (sometimes), gems of information that can get your genealogy project collated in a cohesive way can be found within them.

 - Websites like Ancestory.com has family history records and genealogy trees.